christian-schlichtherle/archive-diff/README.md

 ## Structure

-Archive I/O has a modular structure and its artifacts are hosted on Maven Central with the common group ID `global.namespace.archive-io`.
+Archive I/O has a modular structure.
+Its artifacts are hosted on Maven Central with the common group ID `global.namespace.archive-io`.
 The following diagram shows the module structure:

 ![Module Structure](module-structure.svg)

 The modules are:

-+ `archive-io-api`: Provides the API for accessing archive files.
++ `archive-io-api`: Provides an API for accessing archive files.
   The base package of this module is `global.namespace.archive.io.api`.
 + `archive-io-commons-compress`: Implements the API and provides a facade for accessing JAR and ZIP files.
   This module depends on Apache Commons Compress and provides best performance for diffing and patching.